Skip Navigation

 Role of Observers

-• Observers may monitor the election process without causing disruption to the voting location from within an observation area that is between three and eight feet from the sign-in table.footnote7_ir9BVvuODHFj7Wis.
+• Observers may monitor the election process without causing disruption to the voting location from within an observation area, designated by the chief inspector, that is no less than three and no more than eight feet from the sign-in table.footnote7_gIUdbJedTa3jqqF3uCYmVL-UBvXJp5fysnRP2TidAGg_dQDB0t81GLyM7Wis.
 Stat. § 7.41(2)-(3).

 Prohibited Activities